Brewers vs. Reds Player Props Betting Odds

 Contreras Stats

-- William Contreras has 13 doubles, a triple, nine home runs, 29 walks and 32 RBI (63 total hits).
-He has stolen one base.
+- William Contreras has 65 hits with 14 doubles, a triple, nine home runs, 30 walks and 32 RBI.
+He's also stolen one base.

-- Contreras has picked up at least one hit in four games in a row.
-During his last five outings he is hitting .333 with a double, a home run, a walk and seven RBI.
+- Contreras brings a five-game streak with at least one hit into this contest.
+In his last five games he is hitting .429 with two doubles, a home run, two walks and six RBI.

 Contreras Recent Games